-The Pennsylvania Human Relations Act prohibits employers from using application forms that include questions about race, color, religious creed, ancestry, sex, national origin, age, past handicap or disability, or an applicant's use of a guide or support animal, unless the characteristic is a bona fide occupational qualification (BFOQ) (PA Stat.
+The Pennsylvania Human Relations Act prohibits employers from using application forms that include questions about race, color, religious creed, ancestry, age, sex, national origin, non-job-related disability, or an applicant's use of a guide or support animal, unless the characteristic is a bona fide occupational qualification (BFOQ) (PA Stat.
 Tit.
 43 Sec.
 955).

 Employers may not discriminate against an applicant because he or she:

 • Has a diploma based on passing a general educational development test rather than a high school diploma

 • Is associated with an individual with a disability

 • Has opposed any unlawful discriminatory practices or has made a charge, testified, or assisted in any investigation, proceeding, or hearing under the Act.

 The Act covers employers with four or more employees, including state and local governments.